Antibodies that protect against harmful bacteria

 Colonization of bacteria

 A baby has a gut that is sterile at birth, but their gut quickly comes into contact with all types of bacteria.
-If baby is given to mom immediately after birth, most of the colonization of bacteria will come from the mother’s body.
-If any of the bacteria is harmful, she will pass the necessary antibodies to her baby as soon as she breastfeeds.
+If the baby is given to the mother immediately after birth, most of the colonization of bacteria will come from the mother’s body.
+If any of the bacteria is harmful, she will pass the necessary antibodies to her baby as soon as she breastfeeds him/her.

-Breastfed babies have a lower gut PH which decreases the amount of E coli, streptococci and clostridia bacteria in the gut.
-Formula fed babies have a higher gut PH which allows for the growth of all these harmful bacteria.
+Breastfed babies have lower gut PH, which decreases the amount of E-coli, streptococci and clostridia bacteria in the gut.
+Formula fed babies have a higher gut PH, which allows for the growth of harmful bacteria.
 Even a single bottle of formula will disturb the gut flora and raise the PH level in a baby's gut.

 Mucous membranes of the gut

 Babies are born with immature digestive tracts.
-The gut has wide spaces in the mucous membranes, which makes it easier for baby to digest food.
-Breast milk contains sIgA which coats these membranes and protects against whole proteins that cause allergies and also protects against pathogens.
+The gut has wide spaces in the mucous membranes, which makes it easier for a baby to digest food.
+Breast milk contains sIgA, which coats these membranes and protects against whole proteins, that cause allergies and also protects against pathogens.